 1. New Street Station

-For that reason, many paranormal enthusiasts believe the station was doomed from the get-go, and a number of tragic events which have occurred at the site would seem to suggest that New Street Station is, in fact, cursed.
+For that reason, many paranormal enthusiasts believe the station was doomed from the get-go, and some tragic events which have occurred at the site would seem to suggest that New Street Station is cursed.

 Since the day of his death, Walter Hartles has been spotted by countless travellers passing through New Street Station in the evening.
-He is said to sit alone, still clad in uniform, reliving the moments prior to his suicide.
+He is said to sit alone, still clad in uniform, reliving the moments before his suicide.

-4. The Court Oak Pub
+2. The Court Oak Pub

-Unlike other ghosts, however, the cause of this spirit’s anger is not the fact that the previous site was bulldozed to make room for something else.
-No, instead the ghost which haunts the the pub is said to be angered by a poor selection of wine.
-You read that right, the ghost does not like low quality alcohol.
+Unlike other ghosts, however, the cause of this spirit’s anger is not that the previous site was bulldozed to make room for something else.
+Instead, the ghost that haunts the pub is said to be angered by a poor selection of wine.
+You read that right.
+The spirit does not like low-quality alcohol.

-Paranormal activity here is said to pick up around Halloween, so it is possible the tale of the phantom wine enthusiast is nothing more than a marketing ploy.
-However, many who have worked at the Court Oak Pub will tell you that Corky is very much real.
+Paranormal activity here is said to pick up around Halloween, so the tale of the phantom wine enthusiast may be nothing more than a marketing ploy.
+However, many who have worked at the Court Oak Pub will tell you that Corky’s ghost is very much real.

 3. Warstone Lane Cemetery

 Is it any surprise that Warstone Lane Cemetery is said to be haunted?
 Probably not.
 Graveyards usually contain hundreds, if not thousands, of dead bodies; they’re supposed to be haunted.